juanibiapina/gob/README.md

 ## Features

-- **Interactive TUI** - Full-screen terminal interface for managing jobs
+- **Interactive TUI** - Full-screen terminal interface with real-time job status and log streaming
-- **Detached Process Execution** - Run commands that persist independently of the CLI
+- **AI agent friendly** - Shared view of all processes for you and your coding agent
-- **AI coding agent friendly** - Easy for Coding Agents to start and monitor background processes
+- **Real-time sync** - Changes from CLI instantly appear in TUI, and vice-versa
-- **Jobs per directory** - Jobs are scoped per directory, making it easier to maintain per project jobs
+- **Per-directory jobs** - Jobs are scoped to directories, keeping projects organized
-- **Smart job reuse** - `run` command reuses existing stopped jobs with same command
+- **Process lifecycle control** - Start, stop, restart, send signals to any job

 ## Installation